MohdSiddiq12/SQL-Learning-Repository-From-Basics-to-Advanced/README.md

 Contributions to improve exercises or add new ones are welcome!
 Please submit a pull request.

+Inspiration:
+This repository has been inspired by the ([WebDevSimplified/Learn-SQL](https://github.com/WebDevSimplified/Learn-SQL)) repo

 ## License

 This project is available for educational purposes.